gnramsay/oots-get/README.md

 - Option to save log file for each run.
 - Add testing!
 - Add colours to the output, just because.
+- Add option to start checking at the last downloaded comic instead of start.

 ## Contributing